Director of Education & Marketing

 Elizabeth, PT, PA-C, BCC, is a certified life coach, wellness educator and community developer.
 She started her health career in physical therapy, then trained in primary care medicine, surgery and rehabilitation medicine.
 She now works with teens, young adults, physicians and emerging and established leaders in diverse professions and organizations, with a strong interest in keeping women healthy.

 As the Fitness and Wellness Director at the Peninsula Jewish Community Center Vicki’s primary objective is to design wellness programs that address the needs of her community.
 In 2012 Vicki designed a post operative breast cancer exercise program.
 As an instructor working with patients every day, Vicki is well aware of the complications derived from breast cancer.
+Vicki is certified through the American College of Sports Medicine holding 4 certifications – Certified Cancer Exercise Trainer, Exercise is Medicine, Health Fitness Director, and Exercise Physiologist.
+She is also a certified Breast Cancer Exercise Trainer through the Pink Ribbon Program, and is a Cancan Health Instructor and Survivor for the Rivkin Center.

 Ovarian and Breast Cancer Survivor Facilitators